 Explore the meaning of the symbols, gestures, prayers, and scriptures of the sacrament of reconciliation

-Understand how to celebrate the sacrament of reconciliation
+Understand how to celebrate the Sacrament

 Catechesis in preparation for the first reception of the Eucharist should:

-Teach not only the truths of faith regarding the Eucharist but also how from first Communion on, they as full members of Christ's body can take part actively with the people of God in the Eucharist, sharing in the Lord's table and the community of their brothers and sisters
+Teach not only the truths of faith regarding the Eucharist but also how from First Communion on, they as full members of Christ's body can take part actively with the people of God in the Eucharist, sharing in the Lord's table and the community of their brothers and sisters

-Ensure that the baptized have been prepared, according to their capacity for the sacrament of penance prior to their first Communion
+Ensure that the baptized have been prepared, according to their capacity for the Sacrament of Penance prior to their first Communion

-Develop in children an understanding of the Father's love, their participation in the sacrifice of Christ, and the gift of the Holy Spirit
+Develop in children an understanding of the Father's love, their participation in the sacrifice of Christ, and the gift of the Holy Spirit for their missionary activity